jimmy-nhk/Dreamy-Paradise/README.md

 The List Page contains all the loaded places.
 The Information Page contains all the information of the place.
 In this page, there is also a button to check for the location of the place on the map.

-   2. What are the main features and extra creative features you have done?
-For each features, explain briefly how you do it?

 <br>The main features of the app are:
 * List Page contains name and image of bar.